grscheller/neovim-notes/notes/12-Configuration.md

 in after/, and syntax scripts are sourced after all indent scripts, including those in after/.

-In other words, the sourcing order is not "per-location", it "per-function":
+In other words, the sourcing order is not "per-location", it is "per-function":

 ### first wave: filetype plugins